roaringlands/roaringlands.github.io/codex/homebrew/loot-rabid.md

 | **Keywords:** Magic | **Type:** Maneuver |
 | **Distance:** Melee 1 | **Target:** Any Dead Rabid in Range |

-**Effect:** Touch any Rabid you, or a willing ally, killed within range.
+**Effect:** Touch any Rabid corpse you or a willing ally killed within range.
 The touched corpses vanish in a wave of noxious smoke.
 The Director grants you loot appropriate to the type and tier of any Rabid looted.

 You may choose to delay this ability's effect for as long as 2 turns.
 </div>